fwip/mtg_pronouns/reworded_cards.md

 At the beginning of your upkeep, sacrifice Thelon's Chant unless you pay {G}.

-Whenever a player puts a Swamp onto the battlefield, Thelon's Chant deals 3 damage to they unless they puts a -1/-1 counter on a creature they controls.
+Whenever a player puts a Swamp onto the battlefield, Thelon's Chant deals 3 damage to that player unless they put a -1/-1 counter on a creature they controls.

 Thelon's Curse GG
 ---------------